inin-zou/OpenDAW_MCP/packages/app/studio/public/manuals/dev-log.md

     * ~~Gate-mode selector (Off, On, Loop)~~
     * ~~Monophone / Polyphone switcher~~
 * Stereo Tool
-    * Stereo Widthing is not really working (not in prototype < no easy fix)
+    * Stereo expander is not really working (not in prototype < no easy fix)
     * ~~Interpolate matrix~~
     * ~~swap channels~~
 * PointerLock Api